 There are six paper options, all are archival-quality, fade-resistant photo paper with lay-flat pages:

 - Luster – the standard paper with a slight sheen

 - Luster Pebbled

 - Deep Matte – least amount of sheen

 - Silk Finish – high-end paper that gives images a soft, cloth-like feel.
-Would be beautiful on wedding photos and portraits. [this was newly added in May 2015.
-For a limited time get 10% off products made with this paper with coupon code PXPAPER10]
+Would be beautiful in wedding photos and portraits.

 Photo Book Covers

 In addition to the Hard Cover image wrap, there is a choice of real Italian leather in 4 colors or Leather Luxe in 10 colors.
 Both can be stamped in gold or silver foil or debossed gold/silver.
 These are premium flush-mounted photo albums with thick, non-bendy pages and gilded edges, making them ideal for wedding albums, and they are well-priced compared to some other sites.

 While mass-market photo books certainly have their place, and I’ve made my share of them, when you want to make a special book, such as a wedding album or portfolio or even a special vacation photo book, Printique offers beautiful quality and choices most other online photo book printers don’t have.
 To help you keep the cost down, check my coupon page where I post the latest coupon codes for Adoramapix and other photo companies.